This post may contain affiliate links. See our disclosure policy.

 - Don’t forget the whipped cream on top!
 Add extra shavings of semi-sweet or Mexican chocolate on top for garnish if you like.

-More Delicious Chocolate Drinks
+More Delicious Hot Chocolate Recipes

-If you love this Mexican Hot Chocolate recipe, I hope you’ll try some of our other incredibly rich and delicious chocolate drink recipes:
+If you love this Mexican Hot Chocolate recipe, I hope you’ll try some of our other incredibly rich and delicious hot chocolate drink recipes:

 - Unicorn Hot Chocolate Recipe